LiYuanyuanFighting/LiYuanyuanFIghting.github.io/_posts/2016-10-06-javaProblem1-percolation.md

 - Instance variable
 In object-oriented programming with classes, an instance variable is a variable defined in a class (i.e. a member variable), for which each instantiated object of the class has a separate copy, or instance.
 An instance variable is similar to a class variable

+- xyto1D.java
+transform (x,y) to 1D , which can save memory, cz don't need to initialize a large array to store x,y